casualsnek/npttf2utf/README.md

 # **npTTF2UTF**

-### WebApp based on npTTF2UTF
-[npfontunify](https://github.com/casualsnek/npfontunify) is a web app that uses this library to map documents and text.
-If you just want to convert documents without setting up everything up, there is a demo page in the readme of npfontunify that you can use without setting up or downloading anything !

 [![Visits Badge](https://badges.pufler.dev/visits/casualsnek/npttf2utf)](https://github.com/casualsnek)

 Python module/script to map Nepali ASCII font faces like Preeti, Sagarmatha, and more to devanagari unicode